underpostnet/engine/hardhat/WHITE-PAPER.md

 - **Crafting:** Players combine resources (semi-fungible tokens) in-game.
 The server burns the consumed resource tokens and mints the crafted item token.
 The new item is a complete Object Layer with all four realities.
 - **Trading:** Players use `safeTransferFrom` for single-layer trades or `safeBatchTransferFrom` for multi-layer trades (e.g., weapon layer + 100 gold ore for a rare shield layer).
 - **Incubation:** Items earned in-game undergo a variable incubation period based on rarity before the server mints them on-chain.
 This prevents instant sell-off and rewards sustained gameplay.
-- **Minting Fee:** Converting off-chain items to on-chain ERC-1155 tokens requires a CyberKoyn (token ID 0) fee, creating a CKY sink that supports token value.
+- **Minting Fee:** Converting off-chain items to on-chain ERC-1155 tokens requires a CryptoKoyn (token ID 0) fee, creating a CKY sink that supports token value.

 ---